maximKaschitskiy/maximKaschitskiy/README.md

 Finished Yandex-Prakticum courses.
-I want to get into the IT-profession.
+Want to get into the IT-profession.
 Looking for a job or internship.
 Learned and keep studying: HTML, CSS, JS, React, Node.js
 ***